EOSIO/eos/TUTORIAL.md

 The result of this command sequence is that `cleos` generated a transaction with two actions, `eosio::setcode` and `eosio::setabi`.

 The code defines how the contract runs and the abi describes how to convert between binary and json representations of the arguments.
-While an abi is technically optional, all of the eosio tooling depends upon it for ease of use.
+While an abi is technically optional, all of the EOSIO tooling depends upon it for ease of use.

 Any time you execute a transaction you will see output like:
 ```